DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 group | [Group](#group) | The group the cell represents.
-colSpan | number | The number of columns the cell spans. left | number | The cell's offset from the left. children? | ReactNode | A React node used to render additional content to the cell.
+colSpan | number | The number of columns the cell spans. left | number | The cell's offset from the left. hasBrightBorder? | boolean | Indicates whether to draw a bright right border or an ordinary right border. children? | ReactNode | A React node used to render additional content to the cell.

 ## Plugin Components